 Our dedicated board represents our organizational values and is comprised of a diverse cross-section of Nebraska's civil rights leaders.
 The 12-18 member board of directors is elected by our membership and includes representation from around our great state.
-We are proud that the present board includes strong representation of our diverse communities with leaders who are women, people of color, Nebraskans who are LGBTQ and Nebraskans with disabilities.
+We are proud that our present board includes strong representation of our diverse communities with leaders who are women, people of color, Nebraskans who are LGBTQIA+ and Nebraskans with disabilities.
 In other words, our board looks like "We the People."

-- Michael Berry (Treasurer)
+Michael Beverly (Treasurer)

-- Leslie J. Seymore (National Board Representative)
+Andrew Aleman (National Board Representative)

 General Duties and Powers